-If you are having some health issues, you can always pump and find a way to give them your milk.
+If you are having some health issues, and breastfeeding is not an option, you can always pump and find a way to give your baby your milk.
 Some women find pumping way easier but I personally hated pumping and thought it took up too much time.
 I pumped whenever I worked or was away from the baby but it was so time-consuming to me and I’d much rather have my baby nurse.

 So, what is my number #1 tip?????

 Besides telling you hang in there, it will get easier after two weeks…..

 A nipple shield!

 Yes, I wrote about using a nipple shield to help you breastfeed in all of my breastfeeding posts which you can read here:👇

 - How to Fix a Clogged Milk Duct Naturally

 - Breastfeeding Tips for First-Time Moms- Secrets to successfully breastfeed your baby!

 - 8 Tips for Breastfeeding A NICU Baby

 A nipple shield will help you along your journey the first few weeks of nursing, especially if you are struggling with pain and latching.